Health of Vincent van Gogh: Anxiety disorder

-Non suicidal self injury disorder
+Non-suicidal self-injury disorder

-Van Gogh had a history of self harm, even before his infamous cutting of his own ear in 1888.
+Van Gogh had a history of self-harm, even before his infamous cutting of his own ear in 1888.

-Non suicidal self injury disorder is a proposed mental disorder in the Diagnostic and Statistical Manual of Mental Disorders 5.
+Non-suicidal self-injury disorder is a proposed mental disorder in the Diagnostic and Statistical Manual of Mental Disorders 5.

 Other diagnoses

 It is speculated that Vincent and Theo had syphilis; indeed, Vincent was treated for gonorrhea in 1882.
 But according to Theo's death certificate, the cause of death was a "chronic kidney disease" for possible "kidney stones".
 On the other hand, recognized psychiatric research rules out that Vincent had suffered a mental disorder by syphilis.
-Moreover, assuming that both brothers had contracted syphilis in the brothels of Paris (March 1886-February 1888), it is impossible that they developed so quickly neurosyphilis mental disorder, which occurs 10 to 20 years after infection.
+Moreover, assuming that both brothers had contracted syphilis in the brothels of Paris (March 1886 – February 1888), it is impossible that they developed so quickly neurosyphilis mental disorder, which occurs 10 to 20 years after infection.
 Dr. Cavenaille diagnosed the artist with "syphilis", according to his grandson, but this diagnosis was not confirmed by the physicians caring for Vincent in the hospital (Dr. Urpar, Dr. Rey, and Dr. Peyron) or Dr. Gachet in Auvers.

 A complex disease, it has been speculated that it fits all his symptoms, in concert with absinthe intoxication.
-But doctors who treated Vincent, and who were familiar with absinthe drinkers, did not diagnose Vincent as an "absintheur."
+But doctors who treated Vincent, and who were familiar with absinthe drinkers, did not diagnose Vincent as an "absintheur".
 Hulsker also denies Vincent's addiction to absinthe.
 Additionally, recent research reveals that the thujone of liquor is safer than alcohol.

-It has been postulated that van Gogh may have exhibited a form of digoxin toxicity from the foxglove plants used to treat his epilepsy.
-His yellow period ('yellow vision'), missing ear ('oto-toxicity') and penchant for painting halos around landscape objects ('halo vision') are often used by medical students as a mnemonic to remember the sequelae of digoxin toxicity.
+It has been postulated that Van Gogh may have exhibited a form of digoxin toxicity from the foxglove plants used to treat his epilepsy.
+His yellow period ("yellow vision"), missing ear ("oto-toxicity") and penchant for painting halos around landscape objects ("halo vision") are often used by medical students as a mnemonic to remember the sequelae of digoxin toxicity.
 Speculation has been further fueled by Van Gogh's portrait of his physician, Dr. Paul-Ferdinand Gachet (1890), in which Gachet holds Digitalis purpurea.
-But van Gogh was not treated with digitalis, and Dr. Arnold dismisses the plant as a cause of xanthopsia (yellow halos).
+However, Van Gogh was not treated with digitalis, and Dr. Arnold dismisses the plant as a cause of xanthopsia (yellow halos).